 Multi-purpose sports fields

 “Champions Too!
-Field” - Oregon's multi-purpose field designed for children and adults experiencing disability.
+Field” - Oregon's first multi-purpose field designed for children and adults experiencing disability

 Playgrounds and family picnic areas

 Natural areas with interpretive signage in braille and multiple languages

 While the new all-inclusive sports park will be used most intensively by the 15,000 people who live within a five mile radius of the site, the unique character of the park is expected to draw people from throughout the region, whether through organized sports leagues or simply families seeking a place where members of diverse ages and abilities can feel welcome together.

 Parks are ideal democratic gathering spaces, where people can reach across cultural barriers to play for the same team and where children and families can meet on the same playground.
 The planned park will exemplify the values of shared community space, where everyone is included.

 Mountain View Champions Park will be visited by approximately 200,000 people per year, and used repeatedly be approximately 10,000 visitors.

 Estimated frequent users:

 Adults: 5 percent